City-of-Melbourne/govcore/research/graphQL.md

 # GraphQL

 This document intends to explain the process that we followed to implement the current model in JSON and start to invoke more govCore elements into the battlefield; to be more precise we are aiming to link __(templates)__ with real data and finally enable queries through graphQL.
-The goal is more than clear, in order to take into account graphQL within next experiments related wiht goVcore in the near , we want to have a real firts trial and unleahs its power or simply deprecate it.
+The goal is more than clear, in order to take into account graphQL within next experiments related wiht goVcore in the near future , we want to have a  first real trial and reveal  its potential or simply deprecate it.

 ## JSON Model as Starting Point

-As a main outcome of this modeling process [Model Representation](https://github.com/City-of-Melbourne/govAuth/blob/master/research/model-representation.md) undertaken previously, so we are going to use it regardless modeling considerations, now the priority is to jump from the readable model to something that enable our govAuth  __(use case)__ to interact with data under govCore concept.
+As a main outcome of this modeling process [Model Representation](https://github.com/City-of-Melbourne/govAuth/blob/master/research/model-representation.md) undertaken previously, so we are going to use it regardless modeling considerations, now the priority is to jump from the readable model to something that enable  govAuth  __(use case)__ to interact with data under govCore concept.

     {